top of page

 Power Comes at a Price — and Someone’s About to Pay It

 Wealthy, influential, and possibly just a bit dangerous — these characters live in a world where everything is up for grabs: companies, legacies, trademarks... even murder weapons.
-Whether you’re a slick tech CEO, a fashion mogul, or a bitter heiress waiting to inherit the family empire, these roles demand commanding presence and just the right touch of suspicion.
+Whether you’re a slick tech CEO, a fashion mogul, or a bitter heir waiting to inherit the family empire, these roles demand commanding presence and just the right touch of suspicion.
 This guide will help you build your look with items you may already own, and help you behave like someone used to getting their way — unless someone got to them first.

 EXAMPLES OF POWER, PROFIT & PLOT TWISTS COSTUMES